smaroukis/jekyll-theme-chirpy/_posts/2019-01-02-asymmetrical-fault-current.md

 ---
-title: Asymmetrical Fault Current
+title: "Asymmetrical Fault Current: Worst Case Factor Derivation"
 excerpt: "Overview of asymmetrical fault currents and curve of asymmetry factor back-calculation"
 categories: [Engineering, Power Systems]
 tags: [technical-post, power-systems, electrical-engineering]
 math: true
 img_path: /assets/img/
-status: done
+image:
+  path: asym-current.png
 ---

 In selecting equipment and designing protection schemes, a common worst case value of asymmetrical fault current used is 1.6 times the fault duty.
 I wanted to explore mathematically where this came from and graph the results for various system X and R values.
 This blog post is the result.

 ## The Origins of a DC Offset

-> Asymmetry in fault currents due to the inductive nature of power systems results in higher-than-normal transient conditions that may exceed the interrupting rating of devices or cause saturation of relaying CTs (and thus device misoperation).
+> Asymmetry in fault currents due to the inductive nature of power systems results in higher-than-normal transient conditions that may exceed the interrupting rating of devices or cause saturation of relaying CTs (and thus device mis-operation).

 Asymmetrical fault currents are AC fault currents with a DC offset that quickly decays to zero.
 The result is higher than normal fault currents that may exceed the interrupting rating of devices or cause saturation of relaying CTs on protective devices.
 Asymmetry occurs to some degree in all three-phase faults since all phase currents cannot be 0 at the same time.
-Conversely, line-to-ground are mostly symmetric, since insulator failure or flashoiver usually occurs near voltage peaks (zero-current crossing for naturally reactive systems)[^1].
-Here we'll talk about asymmetric currents out on the distribution system, far from a generator, so we won't be taking into account the generator subtransient, transient, and steady state impedances.
+Conversely, line-to-ground are mostly symmetric, since insulator failure or flashover usually occurs near voltage peaks (zero-current crossing for naturally reactive systems)[^1].
+Here we'll talk about asymmetric currents out on the distribution system, far from a generator, so we won't be taking into account the generator sub-transient, transient, and steady state impedances.

 > Asymmetry occurs to some degree in __all three-phase__ faults since all three-phase currents cannot be 0 simultaneously.